Magic Quadrant for x86 Server Virtualization Infrastructure

-Sales Strategy: A strategy for selling products that use the appropriate network of direct and indirect sales, marketing, service, and communication affiliates that extends the scope and depth of market reach, skills, expertise, technologies, services and the customer base.
+Sales Strategy: A strategy for selling products that uses the appropriate network of direct and indirect sales, marketing, service, and communications affiliates that extends the scope and depth of market reach, skills, expertise, technologies, services and the customer base.

 Offering (Product) Strategy: A technology provider's approach to product development and delivery that emphasizes differentiation, functionality, methodology and feature set, as they map to current and future requirements.
 Interoperability between enterprises and service providers (and between providers) is also growing in importance.